cysong/english-learning/ielts/speaking/interview.md

 ## Do you like interview?

-I don't think there are manly people like interview.
-My heart beats faster at the thought of joining an interview.
-But in order to get a better job we have to confront and fully prepare for it.
-So I usually plan my upcoming interview carefully, for example, go to bed early to get enough sleep, double check the time and address, and arrive early to avoid any exception.
+I don't think there are manly people who like being interviewed.
+My heart beats faster at the thought of going to an interview.
+But in order to get a better job we have to confront it and be fully prepared for it.
+So I usually plan my upcoming interviews carefully, like going to bed early to get enough sleep, double checking the time and address, and arriving early to avoid any exceptions.